tatumamckinnis/DNA/README.md

 For all of the following questions, b is the number of breaks, or occurrences of the restriction enzyme, and S is the length of the splicee replacing each restriction enzyme. b is half the number of calls to append (shown in the benchmark results) since each cut (except the first) is modeled by two calls of `append` in the method `cutAndSplice` -- see the code.
 S is shown directly in the splicee column of the benchmark results.
 Keep in mind that timings with larger values of b and S may be more reliable indicators of the asymptotic big O complexity of the code.

-**Question 1:** Report your `standardBenchmark` and `newBenchmark` results using the `StringStrand` implementation.
-Do the benchmark timings support the hypothesis that the runtime complexity of `cutAndSplice` when using `StringStrand` is O(b^2 S)?
-Explain your answer.
-Be specific and refer to your data.
+**Question 1:** What is the asymptotic runtime complexity of `cutAndSplice` when using `StringStrand` in terms of b and S?
+Justify your answer in theory, referencing the implementation, and empirically, by reporting your `standardBenchmark` and `newBenchmark` results using the `StringStrand` implementation.

-**Question 2:** Report your `standardBenchmark` and `newBenchmark` results using the `StringBuilderStrand` implementation.
-Do the benchmark timings support the hypothesis that the runtime complexity of `cutAndSplice` when using `StringBuilderStrand` is O(bS)?
-Explain your answer.
-Be specific and refer to your data.
+**Question 2:** What is the asymptotic runtime complexity of `cutAndSplice` when using `StringBuilderStrand` in terms of b and S?
+Justify your answer in theory, referencing the implementation, and empirically, by reporting your `standardBenchmark` and `newBenchmark` results using the `StringStrand` implementation

-**Question 3:** Based on the discussion of complexity in this writeup and the implementations of `cutAndSplice` and `LinkStrand`, what should the big O runtime complexity of `cutAndSplice` using `LinkStrand` be in terms of b and S?
-Explain your answer, referencing the implementation of `LinkStrand`.
+**Question 3:** What is the asymptotic runtime complexity of `cutAndSplice` when using `LinkStrand` in terms of b and S?
+Justify your answer in theory, referencing the implementation, and empirically, by reporting your `standardBenchmark` and `newBenchmark` results using the `StringStrand` implementation

-**Question 4:** Report your `standardBenchmark` and `newBenchmark` results using the `LinkStrand` implementation.
-Do the benchmark timings support your hypothesis about the runtime complexity of `cutAndSplice` when using `LinkStrand` from the previous question?
-Explain your answer.
-Be specific and refer to your data.

-**Question 5:** The `standardBenchmark` runs until it runs out of memory.
+**Question 4:** The `standardBenchmark` runs until it runs out of memory.
 Which of the three implementations (`StringStrand`, `StringBuilderStrand`, or `LinkStrand`) was able to scale to the largest size splicee (the value of S) before running out of memory in the `standardBenchmark`?
 Explain why this class was more memory efficient, referencing the implementation.

 ## Submitting, Reflect, and Grading